krishaamer/green-filter-research/research/literature/sustainability.md

 -   @fabrisCLIMATECHANGEQUALITY2022

+-   Sustainability is part of product quality.
+If a product is hurting the environment, it’s a low quality product.

 ### Digital Twins {#digital-twins}

 -   We can use all the data being recorded to provide a Digital Twin of